-In terms of online meeting venues, we will provide a central space (invite-only for attendees) where people can introduce themselves and plan the schedule together.
+In terms of online meeting venues, we will provide a central space (invite-only for registered attendees) where people can introduce themselves and plan the schedule together.

-Regarding individual sessions, which online meeting venues will be used is up to the session leads.
-In the past, people have used a wide variety of tools depending on topic, group size, where they are based etc. We’ve also had people make tools available for others (e.g., WebEx, Adobe Connect).
+Regarding individual sessions, it will be up to the session leads to choose which channel works best.
+In the past, people have used a wide variety of tools depending on topic, group size, where they are based etc. (e.g., Zoom, Skype,WebEx, Adobe Connect, phone conference).
+We’ve also had people make their tools available for others on occasion.

-Are sponsorships available?
+Are corporate sponsorships available?

+My question isn’t covered here.
 How can I get in touch?

 Please shoot us an email to let us know any questions, ideas or concerns.
 Thanks!